 Introduction to process definition

 Process definition permits you to define a sequence of tasks to run automatically.
-Starting with a triggering event, such as a timer or signal, you can describe sequential tasks in a workflow that handles the event.
+Starting with a triggering event such as a timer, signal, or a generic start event, you can describe sequential tasks in a workflow that handles the event.
 As an example, the following process definition and deployment tutorial describes an automated process that periodically checks patching requirements, applies and validates the patch, and sends an email notification to DevOps:

 The process definition user interface (UI) provides drag-and-drop functionality to visually define the workflow.
 Key workflow visualization components include: